scade-platform/swift-android-site/content/docs/getting-started/helloworld.md

 ![img](./../img/helloworld-xcode2.png)

 ## Add Swift4J dependency in package.swift
-To compile the Swift project, you now need to add the necessary dependencies and modify the **package.swift** as described here.
+To fix the compile errors and compile the Swift project, you now need to add the necessary dependencies and modify the **package.swift** as described here.

 The steps describe the necessary changes.
-Either carefully make the changes yourself for learning and training purposes.
-Alternative copy and replace the package.swift from the code snippet below.
+Either carefully make the changes yourself for learning and training purposes to the existing package.swift or alternative copy and replace the package.swift from the code snippet at the bottom.

 8. Change 1: Add a **platform** with minimum version This is not included by default.